Best Banking Stocks to Buy in India

 City Union Bank

 City Union Bank is a mid-sized private sector bank with a strong presence in South India which has consistently achieved healthy growth despite various challenges faced by the industry.
 City Union Bank being a mid-sized bank stands out amongst peers.
-Bank operates with a total of 701 branches across India.
-628 branches are located in South India out of which 485 branches are in Tamil Nadu.
-It has managed to achieve growth of low double digit in net interest income and has maintained NIMs at 4.16% with Net NPA at 1.47%.
-CUB’s return on asset stood at 1.04% and return on equity stood at 9.40% as on December 31, 2020.
+Bank operates with a total of 702 branches across India.
+630 branches are located in South India out of which 486 branches are in Tamil Nadu.
+It has managed to achieve low double digits in net interest income and has maintained NIMs at 4.00% with Net NPA at 2.97%.
+CUB’s return on asset stood at 1.19% and return on equity stood at 11.20% as on March 31, 2021.
 Given its healthy performance over years, one cannot ignore muted loan growth as well as slow down in deposit growth.
 Further, recently management has indicated potential stressed sectors namely hotels, lease rental discounting, commercial real estate, etc. which accounts for approx. 10% of its portfolio and a portion of which may slip into NPA.
 It is expected that elevated NPA formation may still weigh-on margins in the near term.
-The bank’s majority of exposure (i.e. approx. 17%) comes from textile, metals and paper products industry and any economic down-turn in these industries may create pressure on asset quality.
+The bank’s majority of exposure (i.e. approx. 16%) comes from textile, metals and paper products industry and any economic down-turn in these industries may create pressure on asset quality.
 However, it is expected from past experience that given the backing of experienced and robust management the bank would be able to sail through these uncertain times.
+During the last year due to COVID pandemic and in the absence of other avenues for growth, management thrust to improve gold loan which increased by 97% on YoY basis.

 Watch our video on how to analyse and pick Bank Stocks for investments